openhab/openhab-python/README.md

 logging.warn("warning message")
 ```

-3. In Addition, the rule based logging module, is initialized with the prefix "org.openhab.automation.pythonscripting.\<RuleClassName\>"
+3. In Addition, the rule based logging module, is prefixed with "org.openhab.automation.pythonscripting.\<RuleClassName\>"

 ```python
 from openhab import rule